Community Inclusion Services

-Alpha’s Community Access program provides one-on-one services for participants to actively engage in their community and to build relationships around common interests.
-While many of our Community Access clients also participate in our supported living program, anyone in the community who meets certain criteria can take part in this program.
+Alpha’s community inclusion program provides one-on-one services for participants to actively engage in their community and to build relationships around common interests.
+While many of our community inclusion clients also participate in our supported living program, anyone in the community who meets certain criteria can take part in this program.

-The values of our Community Access program come from the heart of Alpha’s formation over 47 years ago – that everyone has unique interests and wants to feel valued by their community.
+The values of our community inclusion program come from the heart of Alpha’s formation 50 years ago – that everyone has unique interests and deserves to feel valued by their community.
 We started this program as a contracted service with King County to support full inclusion for our clients in the community.

-Participants are supported by our Community Access staff.
+Participants are paired with and supported by a member our community inclusion team.
 All services are guided by an individualized plan created in collaboration with the client and their guardian(s), family members, & other people close to them.

 Some examples of our clients’ activities include fishing, golfing, volunteering at animal shelters, singing with a choir, visiting local coffee shops, going to the zoo, and spending time at neighborhood community centers.

-To Qualify, an individual must fall into 1 of these 2 eligibility categories:
+To Qualify, an individual must fall into one of these two eligibility categories:

-- Individuals with developmental disabilities ages 62 and older who have retired, or have never worked and do not want a job; or
+- Individuals with developmental disabilities ages 62 and older who have retired, or have never worked and do not want a job.

 - Individuals who have opted out of employment services after 9 months or more in an employment program or have received an Exception to Policy (ETP) from their DDA Case Manager to forego employment services.

-For more information about Alpha’s Community Access Services, please contact:
+For more information about Alpha’s Community Inclusion Services, please contact: